DietkeSt/GraphicDesignShop/README.md

 The notification emails sent out at the moment are plain text and in some cases not formatted.
 This is due to time constraints during this project and as a developer I made the decision to improve on the emails at a later stage as it is not a crucial feature for the website functionality.

+#### Personalized Recommendations

+The personalized recommendations should be based on items on the wishlist and previous purchases.
+This needs some more research time to implement.

+#### Guest Checkout

+This was not implemented yet due to time constraints, but is planned for future development.

+#### Invoice Creation

+At the moment, the store owner is able to see the billing details in the account, so would be able to manually create invoice.
+An automatic invoice creation option would require more research time.

+#### Analytics Dashboard

+It would be great to see a detailed analytics dashboard that provides insights in sales performance.
+This should help in understanding which services are popular and see when customers abandoned a cart.

+#### Abandoned Cart Notifications

+In addition to the dashboard a simple abandoned cart notification is planned for future development, allowing the store owner to follow up with the customer or potential customer.

 ---